Zain-Bin-Arshad/pdf-viewer/README.md

 Make sure you don't delete the text file that is created automatically by the PDFViewer.

 ## Buy me a coffee
-If you like my effort and want to this project to move forward, you can support this project buy using the `Sponser`.
+If you like my effort and want this project to move forward, you can support this project by using the `Sponser` button above.
 Every geenrous help is much appreciated.

 ## Pythonic Code
-This code is not as much pythonic as I want it to be, but as it was made at nights out of my own will, so this is what it is.
+This code is not as much pythonic as I want it to be, but I had just enough time and resources to get this done, so this is what it is.
 I might take 1-2 days out of my schedule to refactor this code base so anyone using this code don't want to kill me, hahaa.

 ## Special Thanks
 I want to thanks [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI) for developing such a great GUI-Framework in python.